Mihail Majearu

-Mihail Majearu (born 15 July 1960 in Galaţi) is a Romanian former professional footballer who played as a right back or midfielder.
+Mihail Majearu (born 15 July 1960 in Galaţi) is a Romanian former professional footballer who played as a right-back or midfielder.
 He played for Steaua București and was part of their European Cup victory in 1986, despite missing his penalty in the shootout in the final.
-He also played for FCM Galaţi, FC Inter Sibiu, Panachaiki Patra, Gloria Bistriţa, Corvinul Hunedoara and CFR Timişoara.
+He also played for FCM Galaţi, FC Inter Sibiu, Panachaiki, Gloria Bistriţa, Corvinul Hunedoara and CFR Timişoara.
 He was capped once by Romania.

 On 25 March 2008 he was decorated by the president of Romania, Traian Băsescu with Ordinul "Meritul Sportiv" – (The Order of "Merit in Sport") class II for his part in winning the 1986 European Cup Final.

 Majearu is currently in charge with a youth team at Steaua București.